 However, it’s still best if you can speak to your vet in case you plan to change your dog’s diet.

 - Dogs are so fond of its chicken and veggie flavor

 What We Don't Like

 - Although grain-free, a few pups suffered from an upset stomach

 When it comes to WholeHearted’s ingredients, PetCo provides limited information about their sources.
 The pack simply mentions that the ingredients are globally-sourced.

-It’s good, though, that the brand made it a point to name the types of meat they use on their WholeHearted recipes instead of just saying generic names like meat meal and animal by-products.
-With this, you know that this product line is made of quality meats, oils, and fats.
+It’s good, though, that the brand made it a point to name the types of meat they use on their recipes instead of just saying generic names like meat meal and animal by-products.
+With this, you know that Wholehearted dog food range is made of quality meats, oils and fats.